proctorinc/Automated-Bug-Fix/README.md

 	command: sudo chmod +x /usr/local/bin/bug-fix-auto

 2. Clone repo from github and have the CMS and Jira tickets open
-3. Run the program (-d for debug, -p for nopush for testing):
+3. Run the program:

-	command: bug-fix-auto [-d] [-p]
+	command: bug-fix-auto [-d] [-p] [-r <repository>]

+	-d sets debug mode, shows all commands that are run and their output

+	-p sets nopush mode, doesn't push to repo for testing

+	-r <repository> clones repository then runs bug-fix-auto inside of it.
+Replaces repository if it already exists to avoid conflicts.

 4. Follow the Steps of the program

 	- Yellow means manual tasks outside of the program (ie: Jira)

-	- White colon means enter data
+	- White text means user input required

-	- Press [Enter] to confirm steps when prompted
+	- Press [Enter] to confirm steps when prompted and ready for next step

 ## Version History
+**Version 3.3** Removed cherry-picking for fixes on single vulnerable branch.
+Added steps for
+	minified app transitioning chlc.
+Added -r <repo> flag function that clones the repo by user input of the repo name.
+See program running above for more details.
+Added chlc validation to reduce mistakes.
+Changed text and formatting for easier use.

 **Version 3.2** Combined bug-fix-auto and cherrypick officially into one single program.
 	Cherrypick is now a method inside of the larger bug-fix program.
 Added arguments for enabling debug mode and nopush mode (doesn't let the program push to the repo